-Scilla (Scilla siberica), also called ‘Squill’, this vivid blue flower is about 5” tall.
-You can see some strikingly beautiful and very large drifts in many North Shore gardens where they have been naturalizing for many years.
-Some varieties are available in pink and white, but the blues are spring time knock-outs.
+Scilla (Scilla siberica), also called ‘Squill’, (top picture) is a vivid blue flower about 5” tall.
+You can see find strikingly beautiful and large drifts in many North Shore gardens where they have been naturalizing for many years.
+Some varieties are available in pink and white, but the blue scilla is a springtime knock-out.
 (April)

 Windflower (Anemone) is a charming border plant with daisy-like flowers that comes in a variety of blues, pinks, violets and white.
 The foliage resembles parsley and the plant stands about 6” tall.
 (April)

 Grape Hyacinths resemble grape clusters and are the tallest minor bulb, at 6-7″ in height.

 Grape Hyacinth (Muscari armeniacum) is the largest of the minor bulbs with tiny deep blue flowers densely clustered like miniature grapes on a firm stalk.
 The flower cluster is about 5” long and the plant grows to 7” or 8”.
 They are long-lasting and produce a striking effect when planted in drifts.
 (April-May)

 Garden Tip: Spring-flowering bulbs are only installed in the fall.
 Plan ahead by taking pictures of areas in your garden now to determine areas for spring color, and refer to these pictures later to help you with bulb planting.